kieranmasterton/traceit/README.md

 # traceit v 0.1

-Very, very quick command line script for @joncarlmatthews
+Very, very quick command line script for [Jon Matthews](https://github.com/joncarlmatthews)

 Takes a url as an argument, runs curl command and extracts http response codes and locations.
 Outputs list of redirects.